Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/README.md

 ## KEY FEATURES

-*   FMS - Rockwell Collins Pro Line 21 represented at over 75% accuracy
+*   FMS - Rockwell Collins Pro Line 21 represented to high accuracy
     *   Over 40 screens/pages of the FMS have been developed
     *   Route planning complete with departure and arrival procedures, airways and direct waypoints, including many procedures and procedure types missing from the default aircraft
     *   Flight planning and navigation supports missed approaches
+    *   Support for LAT/LON waypoints, Point/Bearing/Distance waypoints, along-track offsets, and custom waypoint names.
-    *   Performance init pages including complete takeoff and approach performance calculations, with field lengths and Vspeeds
+    *   Performance pages including takeoff and landing calculations with field lengths, Vspeeds, wind, runway slope, dry/wet, temp and pressure altitude corrections.
     *   Custom developed and implemented a flight plan import directly from Simbrief via the FMS, allowing users to spawn without a flight plan, then load a Simbrief OFP/Flight Plan        directly over the web (requires internet connection); this feature also makes it easier to fly multiple legs without exiting the simulation session
     *   Custom LNAV and VNAV capabilties reflective of the real aircraft's capabilities
-    *   Improved performance of FMS by streamlining data access behind the code
+    *   Improved performance of FMS by streamlining data access
     *   Added custom mechanism for saving and storing default settings to remain persistent between sim sessions
     *   Added transponder functionality and completely redesigned the TUN page for radio tuning
 *   PFD/MFD - Major functional and visual enhancements
-    *   Navigraph Charts integration on the MFD
+    *   Navigraph Charts integration on the MFD with panning and zooming
     *   Custom font, sizing and coloring introduced to PFD and MFD to improve readability and accuracy of displays
     *   Customized Vspeeds and visibility behavior to reflect the real aircraft
     *   Adjusted the display of data, the visibility of the AoA and other functions to match the real world